dmidlo/histdata.com-tools/src/histdatacom/sidecar/assets/README.md

 artifact index.
 They do not embed the Temporal executable.

 The accepted V1.0 design is metadata-only wheel distribution plus verified first-run runtime provisioning.
-The resolver implemented after this design should read the packaged artifact index, download only pinned Temporal CLI release artifacts, verify archive SHA-256 checksums before extraction, and cache the executable outside the installed package.
+The resolver reads the packaged artifact index, downloads only pinned Temporal CLI release artifacts, verifies archive SHA-256 checksums before extraction, and caches the executable outside the installed package.

 Bundled executable wheels remain an explicit offline/private artifact path.
 Those wheels stage an explicit Temporal executable with